Reciprocal teaching: Instructional format

 Reciprocal teaching follows a dialogic/dialectic process.
-Palincsar, Ransom, and Derber (1989) wrote that there were two reasons for choosing dialogue as the medium.
+Derber wrote that there were two reasons for choosing dialogue as the medium.
 First, it is a language format with which children are familiar (as opposed to writing, which may be too difficult for some struggling readers).
 Second, dialogue provides a useful vehicle for alternating control between teacher and students in a systematic and purposeful manner.

 Reciprocal teaching illustrates a number of unique ideas for teaching and learning and is based on both developmental and cognitive theories.
 The strategies embedded in reciprocal teaching represent those that successful learners engage in while interacting with text.
-They are thought to encourage self-regulation and self-monitoring and promote intentional learning (Brown, 1980).
+They are thought to encourage self-regulation and self-monitoring and promote intentional learning.

 Reciprocal teaching also follows a very scaffolded curve, beginning with high levels of teacher instruction, modeling, and input, which is gradually withdrawn to the point that students are able to use the strategies independently.
 Reciprocal teaching begins with the students and teacher reading a short piece of text together.
-In the beginning stages, the teacher models the "Fab Four" strategies required by reciprocal teaching, and teacher and students share in conversation to come to a mutual agreement about the text (Williams, 2011).
+In the beginning stages, the teacher models the "Fab Four" strategies required by reciprocal teaching, and teacher and students share in conversation to come to a mutual agreement about the text.
 The teacher then specifically and explicitly models his or her thinking processes out loud, using each of the four reading strategies.
 Students follow the teacher's model with their own strategies, also verbalizing their thought processes for the other students to hear.

 Over time, the teacher models less and less frequently as students become more adept and confident with the strategies.
 Eventually, responsibility for leading the small-group discussions of the text and the strategies is handed over to the students.
 This gives the teacher or reading tutor the opportunity to diagnose strengths, weaknesses, misconceptions, and to provide follow-up as needed.

-Reciprocal teaching encompasses several techniques involving the who, what, and where, of learning (Mayer, 475-476):
+Reciprocal teaching encompasses several techniques involving the who, what, and where, of learning: